vorachaitya/BlockChain/README.md

 ## Introduction

-This repository contains all the basic knowledge required to study BlockChain.It is divided into three modules namely: Blockchain,Cryptocurrency and Ethereum.
+This repository contains all the knowledge about **BlockChain** from scratch.It is divided into three modules namely: Blockchain,Cryptocurrency and Ethereum.

 ## Module A:Blockchain